NC Schools with Pastry Arts Certificate Programs

 Baking and pastry arts certificate programs are offered at several NC schools.
 Some of these schools also offer diploma and associate's degree programs; in many cases credits from the certificate and diploma programs can be applied to an associate's degree program.
 Programs are mostly available through community and technical colleges.

-Learn about two schools in the state offering programs in baking and pastry arts that include hands-on training to prepare students for careers creating cakes, pastries and other desserts.
-Several helpful facts about both of these schools are found in the table included in the article.
+Learn about one school in the state offering programs in baking and pastry arts that include hands-on training to prepare students for careers creating cakes, pastries and other desserts.
+Several helpful facts about this school is found in the table included in the article.

 - Sandhills Community College is a 2-year school based in Pinehurst, NC, which is about 90 miles from Charlotte.
 Its hospitality and culinary technology division offers several baking and pastry arts programs, including one that results in a certificate.